 Wordles are those word patterns you see everywhere nowadays.
 We love the software that generates them!
 It's so simple to use and the possibilities are endless.
-For the example, we have used it as a fun and quick lesson warm-up activity.
+In this example, we have used it as a fun and quick lesson warm-up activity.

-Go to http://www.wordle.net/.
+Go to www.wordle.net/.
 Click 'create' on the Wordle homepage.
 Either type or cut and paste the text you want to use in the large white box.
-(We used it for spelling and vocabulary games, for example, we used adjectives we wanted to revise) Press 'Go' and wait a few moments for it to create a Wordle using the words you have provided.
+We use it for spelling and vocabulary games - for example, we used a list of adjectives we wanted to revise.
+Press 'Go' and wait a few moments for it to create a Wordle using the words you have provided.